 The time series of the global bias between SAR significant wave heights and the WAM model wave heights over a period of about 5 years (from 28 June 1998 to 7 April 2003) is plotted in Figure 18.
 Both 5-day and 30-day running means of the bias are plotted.
 A similar plot for the RMSE is shown in Figure 19.
 During the period before the introduction of the bug fix, one can notice the consistent and slowly improving agreement between the model and the SAR wave heights.
 Apart from its impact on the RMSE, the bug caused SAR wave heights to be overestimated as compared to the model as can be seen in Figure 18.
 During that period, two noticeable bias drops occurred at the times when the RA wave height correction due to the non-gaussianity effects and when the RA quality control based on the peakiness factor were introduced.
 The SAR inversion bug fix together with the IFS resolution change to T511 (horizontal resolution of 40 km) and the increased WAM spectral resolution (30 frequency x 24 direction bins) caused a sharp reduction in bias towards negligible values.
 The impact is very clear in the RMSE plots as well (Figure 19).
 This situation did not last long due to the loss of the platform gyros early 2001.
 SAR waves started to be lower with high RMSE.
 Roughly speaking, SAR wave data were highly degraded during the whole year of 2001.
 Slight improvement coincides roughly with the implementation of the ZGM in early June 2001.
 The quality started to be much better since December 2001.
-The reason for this improvement is unknown.
-The implementation of the new yaw control system on 4 March 2002 does not seem to have much impact on the SAR wave heights.
+This improvement is due to the fact that the implementation of the YCM (Yaw Control Monitoring) was